muafzal/muafzal.github.io/README.md

 ### Acknowledgement

-I truly acknowledge the original work of Dean Attali (@daattali) for providing the free template to build Github pages.
+I truly acknowledge the original work of Dean Attali (@daattali) and contributors for building the free template for Github pages.
 The original repositroy can be found under https://github.com/daattali/beautiful-jekyll .